Weber-Hsu/AndbotSecuritySensing/README.md

 ## MQ2 gas sensor
 * Output format: Analog (intensity)
 * ROS
-	* topic: /ConcentrationMQ2 -- temporary define.
+	* topic: /ConcentrationMQ2 -- temporary naming.
 	* To be determined: which type of gas should we reference?
 CO?
 LPG?
 	* Recommendation from the datasheet -- please refer to reference 2 shown below.
 	* msg type: float (Lib: std_msgs::Float32)